West Midlands Fire Service: Technical Rescue Unit

-West Midlands United Kingdom International Search and Rescue
+International search and rescue

 The United Kingdom International Search and Rescue Team (UK-ISAR) is on call 24 hours a day, 365 days a year to respond to humanitarian accidents or disasters anywhere in the world.
-There are 18 team members in West Midland Fire Services UK-ISAR, split into a Red Team and a Blue Team.
-The role of the team is to respond to support the UK Government when deploying personnel and equipment in response to international disasters such as earthquakes.

-When on international call, a deployment is made of a team of six including the team leader from one of the groups and a Group Commander to act as the Operations Commander or Deployment Commander in charge of the UK International Search & Rescue Group (UKISARG).

-The team should arrive in the affected country within 24 hours of the disaster occurring and be self-sufficient for periods of up to 10 days.
-Extensive specialist training over and above that normally required for firefighters is given to all team members.
+WMFS personnel are on call as UK-ISAR volunteers to respond to international incidents.

 Twelve members of the West Midlands team were deployed as part of the UKISAR (United Kingdom International Search And Rescue) mission to Haiti in the wake of the earthquake there on 12 January 2010.
 The team members were joined by two further members who had been in Sweden as part of a training exercise at the time of the earthquake.
 The team members were involved in the rescue of several people, including two-year-old Mia, who had been trapped for over four days.

 Fire Investigation and Prevention Section

-The Fire Investigation and Prevention Section (FIPS) was formed in 1983, and in 25 years has attended over 8,000 incidents.

-FIPS investigates the cause of fire in a variety of different types of incidents including large fires, fires where the cause cannot be immediately determined, and fires where people may have been injured or died.

-FIPS works closely with the Police, other Services, and organisations such as insurance companies when investigating fires.
+The Fire Investigation and Prevention Section (FIPS) investigates the cause of fire in a variety of different types of incidents including large fires, fires where the cause cannot be immediately determined, and fires where people may have been injured or died.
+FIPS works closely with the Police, other services, and organisations such as insurance companies when investigating fires.

 The officers also work on special projects including arson reduction policies and strategies, human behaviour in fire, the main causes of fire, and the compilation of any information to identify trends in fire causes.
 This information is vital when undertaking targeted initiatives and campaigns relating to the education of fire safety awareness.